-Section 508 of the Federal Acquisition Regulation (FAR) standards was created by the US Access Board to address access to information and communication technology (ICT) for people with physical, sensory, or cognitive disabilities.
-The standards contain technical criteria specific to various types of technologies, as well as performance-based requirements which focus on functional capabilities of covered products.
+The US Access Board created Section 508 of the Federal Acquisition Regulation (FAR) standards to address access to information and communication technology (ICT) for people with physical, sensory, or cognitive disabilities.

+The standards contain technical criteria specific to various types of technologies, as well as performancebased requirements which focus on functional capabilities of covered products.
 Specific criteria cover software applications and operating systems, web-based information and applications, computers, telecommunications products, video and multimedia, and self-contained closed products.